-- 3.21 The accredited person is also required to have regard to the Consumer Experience Guidelines when asking a consumer to give consent. - 3.22 The specific requirements and processes for the above CDR Rule requirements are explained in Chapter C (Consent). - 3.23 In relation to a CDR representative arrangement, rule 4.3C of the CDR Rules modifies Division 4.3 of the CDR Rules in relation to CDR representatives seeking consent.
-A CDR principal must ensure that when their CDR representative asks for a consumer's consent, it does so in accordance with the modified requirements of Division 4.3.
+- 3.21 The accredited person is also required to have regard to the Consumer Experience Guidelines18 when asking a consumer to give consent. - 3.22 The specific requirements and processes for the above CDR Rule requirements are explained in Chapter C (Consent). - 3.23 Division 4.3A of the CDR Rules outlines the requirements for consents given to CDR representatives.
+It contains similar requirements to those in Division 4.as outlined above in paragraphs 3.20 3.21. .
+A CDR representative principal must ensure that when their CDR representative asks for a consumer's consent, it does so in accordance with the requirements of Division 4.3A.19